Nov 04, 2020

 The one big drawback of PDFs used to be that they weren’t able to be edited.
 A time consuming way around this was to convert to another file type, for example a Word document, edit, and then convert back to PDF.
 Not only is this time consuming, there is also the possibility of things “falling off” or reformatting in the conversion stage.
 Once people saw the need to edit PDF documents directly, PDF editor programs and later mobile apps began to be created with different versatile functionalities.

 So what functionality do the best PDF tools offer?
 While not an exhaustive list, many tools offer the ability to:

-- Edit text within PDF files - This is a standard functionality that allows users to edit text as they would within any Word document.
+- Edit text within PDF files - This is a standard functionality that allows users to add text to what was previously a static document.

 - Annotate text - When studying, annotating a text is one way to deeply engage and get a greater understanding.
 Top PDF editors ensure users can highlight, circle and leave comments on sections of text, as they would in a textbook.

 - E-signature - Most contractual arrangements are presented as PDF documents.
 In the past, if you were sent a document through email, to give your signature meant printing, signing, scanning and then sending back.
 Now, PDF editors give you the ability to insert an e-signature in seconds.